10up/gutenberg-best-practices/training/04-patterns.md

 We need a way to "package up" all those elements so editors can easily insert it whenever they want.
 Thankfully we can, with block patterns!

+:::info
+The approach taught in this lesson requires WordPress 6.0.
+In order to get it working prior to this we have [polyfilled the core functionality into the `tenup-theme` of the gutenberg training](https://gitlab.10up.com/exercises/gutenberg-lessons/blob/6e356ca9f084d602a562cf682109cc97f7e75c0b/themes/tenup-theme/includes/blocks.php#L181-316).

+In order to manually register patterns you need to register each pattern using the [`register_block_pattern`](https://developer.wordpress.org/reference/functions/register_block_pattern/) function.
+:::info

 ## Breaking it Down

 For our example, we need to combine these four blocks for easy use in the editor.
 Let's break down what we're looking at here into actual blocks: